 DATA BREACHES AND OTHER RISKS

 With major data breaches from latest years, such as Panera Bread, Facebook, Marriott Hotels or Yahoo, many experts are searching for a way to solve the Big Data security issues that led to these events.
-Companies have a big responsibility to handle their data so that their customers and employees feel safe.
+Companies have a big responsibility to handle, process their data so that their customers and employees feel safe.
 They also have to design databases that support safety solutions and make them easy and accessible.

 Data breaches are scary.
 They can happen at any time, to any company or even the most trusted institution.
 Hackers take advantage of different loopholes to steal customers’ most personal and sensitive information.
 While companies can’t foresee an attack, they can certainly take steps to protect themselves.